romoney5/angry-birds-love2d/README.md

 - `--skipintro`/`-si` skips the splashscreen of the game.
 - `--model`/`-m` overrides the `deviceModel`.
 Handy for testing for other devices, such as Android or Roku.
 - `--deletedata`/`-dd` prompts to delete all save data (settings.lua and highscores.lua).

+Running of compiled Lua uses [FiOne](https://github.com/Rerumu/FiOne) with some edits.